Latest Render (RENDER) News Update

 TLDR

-Render's codebase advances focus on AI integration and network efficiency.
+Render’s codebase advances focus on decentralized GPU compute, AI integration, and workflow optimizations.

 Deep Dive